Matthew Perry, Emmy-nominated ‘Friends’ star, dead at 54

 He worked consistently after “Friends,” though never in a role that brought him as much attention or acclaim.

 In 2015, he played Oscar for a CBS reboot of “The Odd Couple” that aired for two seasons.
-He told the AP that playing Oscar Madison, the character originally made famous in the 1960s series by Walter Matthau, was a “dream role.”
+He told the AP that playing Oscar Madison, the character originally made famous by Walter Matthau in the 1968 movie, was a “dream role.”
 He also said he was surprised how much he enjoyed being filmed again in front of a live audience.

 “I didn’t realize I missed it really until it actually happened, til we actually shot the pilot and there was a studio audience there and I realized, ‘Wow, I really like this.
 This is nice,’” he said.
 “You kind of ham up for the people in the audience.
 My performance never got better than when there was an audience there.”